vuejs/vuepress/docs/guide/bundler.md

   </CodeGroupItem>
 </CodeGroup>

-You can specify the name of the bundler to use in [bundler](../reference/config.md#bundler) option, or omit it because webpack is the default bundler.
+You can specify the name of the bundler to use in [bundler](../reference/config.md#bundler) option, or omit it because webpack is the default bundler when using `vuepress` package.
 Then you can set [options of webpack bundler](../reference/bundler/webpack.md) via [bundlerConfig](../reference/config.md#bundlerconfig) option:

 <CodeGroup>
   <CodeGroupItem title="JS" active>